mHandberg2S/bashprofile/README.md

 #### gc
 Runs the git_append custom function.
 Looks for Jira Ticket number at start of branch name and prepends it to your commit message.
 Example "gc -a "my message" gives commit message: "scp-1234/my message"

+#### gbranch
+Gets branches for the repository and lets you interactively select one to check out.

 ### Terraform
 #### tf